 The project started in the summer of 2010 when a close friend was going through a divorce and I thought it would be fun to focus on doing something creative and include the kids.
-For the past three years I have been playing nurse, cowboy and Indian, princess, etc., collecting any and every kind of interesting costume, mustache, funny object or prop.
+The next three years I spent playing nurse, cowboy and Indian, princess, etc., collecting any and every kind of interesting costume, mustache, funny object or prop.

 All of the images were taken on school holidays or traveling on family trips.
 I would pack up the car and fill our luggage with all kinds of things, always was ready for anything and everything.
 We would play, set things up and then the magic would either happen — or not.
 How many moms do you know who would bring a red battery-operated mini-sized Mercedes out to the desert with a box full of spray-paint cans and then tell the kids it is time to decorate?
 How could the kids not love it?